twistedpearaudio/blog/_docs_cronus/overview.md

 **Importantly**, no other power is required on the Cronus side for any current Hermes module, though some modules such as the Hermes-BBB have power headers specific to that source; they are used only by the source itself, and are not connected to the Cronus, nor the “clean” side of the Hermes.
 See details on individual Hermes modules for more details.

+## Rhea Modules
+Rhea modules are simple but important (they are after all the master clocks from which all signals will be derived) pluggable/replaceable clock modules.
+They are designed to fit in the DIP sockets provided on the Cronus.
+This module makes it easy to use several types CMOS level clocks (XOs or Crystal Oscillators) and we supply excellent examples of the most commonly required master clock frequencies.
+The C/S(Clock Select) signal coming in from the Hermes